younix/ucspi/README.md

 ## httpc

 The http client is just a stub for testing.
-It needs to be rewritten.
+It needs to be rewritten for productive use.

 ## examples